TheReturningVoid/jna/README.md

 In addition, JNA includes a platform library with many native functions already mapped as well as a set of utility interfaces that simplify native access.

+This fork of JNA contains modifications to Structure.java to allow for interoperability and use with Scala code.

 Projects Using JNA
 ==================
 JNA is a mature library with dozens of contributors and hundreds of commercial and non-commercial projects that use it.
 If you're using JNA, feel free to [tell us about it](http://groups.google.com/group/jna-users).
 Include some details about your company, project name, purpose and size and tell us how you use the library.